IsaacTeng/IsaacTeng.github.io/README.md

 Follow my instagram [@isaactengch](https://www.instagram.com/isaactengch/)!
+More quirky projects en route!

-This page uses .less and .pug files.
+For the more tech-savvy of you, this page uses .less and .pug files.